zaiisao/Documentation/en/Recording/recording_cpp.md

 <td>If you set <code>isMixingEnabled</code> as true and enable the composite mode, <code>mixResolution</code> allows you to set the video profile, including the width, height, frame rate, and bitrate.
 For the recommended bitrates, see the tables below.</td>
 </tr>
 <tr><td><code>decryptionMode</code></td>
-<td><p>When the whole channel is encrypted, the recording SDK uses <code>decryptionMode</code> to enable the built-in decryption function.
+<td><p>When the whole channel is encrypted, the Recording SDK uses <code>decryptionMode</code> to enable the built-in decryption function.
 The following decryption methods are supported:</p>
 <ul>
 <li>“aes-128-xts”: AES-128, XTS mode.</li>